pookleblinky/apocalyptic-vignettes/pbta/GMsheet.md

 to trigger: everything, everywhere, is getting chaotic and more dangerous.
 It can be added in if wanted: say, a timer til the local hospital is overrun or such.

+Some Fronts that you could use: local police response, national military/emergency response, etc. Unlike in the Sprawl, where you can alert organization threat clocks with your actions though, odds are you're going to be a drop in the bucket of all the chaos going on.
+These threat clocks will need some other mechanism for advancing.
+Maybe in-game units of time?
+Try it.

 # Helpful links